jan-oxymoron/silence-of-the-siren-translations/README.md

 If the game fails to load or if some of the translated texts don't show up, it's quite likely there's an issue with the xml/formatting tags.
 Checking the log file from the game can help.

-Please check if all texts fit, if not, the issue might be on the sode of the game, so please let us know!
+Please check if all texts fit, if not, the issue might be on the side of the game, so please let us know!